wenisbelle/Tecdron/README.md

 ### closed_loop_outside_ros2_control branch

 While in the branch closed_loop_outside_ros2_control we have a half term.
 The closed loop is working properly but in a separate package named wheel_control and with the ss_control.cpp file.
 It will feed the forward controller present in the wheels with the proper wheel velocity.
-So in this step we are calculating the best wheel velocities from outside of the ros2_control framework.
+But instead of doing this inside the ROS2 control it perform the calculations in a ros2 conventional node and sends to ros2 control through a topic.

 ### Main Branch